Strikkeferie (Knitting Holiday)

 Day 5: Visit historic sheep farm for lunch and cooking lesson, Trollveggen

-Day 6: Visit Trollstigen (high mountain point, national park)
+Day 6: Visit Trollstigen (high mountain point, national park) depending on weather.

 Day 7: Optional hike up Romsdalen, explore downtown Andalsnes